-As described in Section~\ref{sec:stat-dist}, irreducible and aperiodic Markov chains converge to their unique stationary distribution.
+As described in Section~\ref{sec:def}, irreducible and aperiodic Markov chains converge to their unique stationary distribution.
 In this section, we will be interested in the speed of this convergence.
 It is well-known (see, for example \cite[Theorem 4.9]{LevinPeresWilmer}) that the convergence is exponentially fast.
 But we would like to know how the constant in the exponent scales with the size of the ring.
-Throughout this Section, we will be focussing on the chain $(\Xu n)_{n \in \mathbb{Z}_+}$.
-Computing the mixing time even for these chains over general rings seems to be a difficult problem.
-We will focus on the case of finite chain rings.
-For concreteness, we will stick to the specific rings $\Z{p^k}$, where $p$ is prime and $k$ a positive integer, although these can be extended to general finite chain rings without too much difficulty.
+We will give an elementary probabilistic argument proving that the mixing time is a constant independent of the size of the ring for our most general Markov chain $(X_n)_{n \in \mathbb{Z}_+}$.

 We begin with the relevant definitions.
 Define a natural metric on the space of probability distributions on $\Omega$ as follows. \begin{defn} The {\em total variation distance} between two probability distributions $\mu$ and $\nu$ on $\Omega$ is given by